-We request an exemption from § 91.119 which prescribes safe altitudes for the operation of civil aircraft, but it allows helicopters to be operated at lower altitudes in certain conditions.
-We will not operate our UAS above the altitude of 300 feet above ground level (AGL) and will also only operate in safe areas away from the public and traffic, thus "providing a level of safety at least equivalent to or below those in relation to mini- mum safe altitudes."
+Prescribes safe altitudes for the operation of civil aircraft, but that it allows helicopters to be operated at lower altitudes in certain conditions.
+UAS will not be operated above the altitude of 400 feet above ground level (AGL) and will also only operate in safe areas away from the public and traffic, thus "providing a level of safety at least equivalent to or below those in relation to minimum safe altitudes."
 Given the size, weight, maneuverability, and speed of the UAS, an equivalent or higher level of safety will be achieved.

-We request an exemption from § 91.121 Altimeter settings as it is inapplicable since the UAS utilizes electronic GPS with a barometric sensor.
+Altimeter settings is inapplicable since he UAS utilizes electronic GPS with a barometric sensor.
+Sensor is calibrated before flight and reads AGL altitudes.